 Where do you start?

 Think Aviation can help.

-- The Blog: an assortment of videos and articles to help you in all areas of aviation
+- The Blog: an assortment of articles to help you in all areas of aviation

 - The Resource Page: a list of books, websites, and equipment that are geared toward helping you reach your full potential

 Who am I to run a site like this?

 I am not an expert.
 I still have a lot to learn.

 I am not a CFI but I do teach ground school at a major airline.

 I wouldn’t even call myself a particularly experienced aviator.
 But I’ve had some incredible experiences.